Finnish nationalism: Language

 Mikael Agricola (c.
 1510 – 1557) was a Finnish Lutheran clergyman known as the father of literary Finnish.
 He played a key role in the Protestant Reformation in Finland and Sweden and was the first Lutheran bishop of Turku.
 Agricola is most celebrated for creating the written form of the Finnish language by translating religious texts, including the New Testament into Finnish in 1548, and producing some of the first books in Finnish - such as an Alphabet book and a catechism.
 His work laid the foundation for modern Finnish orthography and literature.

 Particularly following Finland's incorporation into the Swedish central administration during the 16th and 17th centuries, Swedish was spoken by about 15% of the population, especially the upper and middle classes.
 Swedish was the language of administration, public institutions, education and cultural life - only the peasants spoke Finnish.
 The emergence of Finnish to predominance resulted from a 19th-century surge of Finnish nationalism, aided by Russian bureaucrats attempting to separate Finns from Sweden and to ensure the Finns' loyalty.

 Author Jaakko Juteini's statue in Hattula.

-Jaakko Juteini (Jacob Judén, 1781–1855), fom Hattula, was the first Finnish-language author to publish an extensive and diverse body of work, and he was also one of the founders of the Finnish Literature Society of Viipuri.
+Jaakko Juteini (Jacob Judén, 1781–1855), from Hattula, was the first Finnish-language author to publish an extensive and diverse body of work, and he was also one of the founders of the Finnish Literature Society of Viipuri.
 Juteini sought to address social injustices and to raise the level of knowledge and education among Finnish-speaking common people.
 He was both a humorist and an ethical thinker, who advocated for love of one's neighbor and promoted the protection of animals.

 Senator Johan Vilhelm Snellman met Emperor Alexander II at Parolannummi in Hattula.

 Emperor Alexander II signed the decree at the Governor's Palace in Hämeenlinna.

 One of the most significant events was when the Emperor of Russia, Grand Duke of Finland, Alexander II, traveled to the Grand Duchy of Finland in 1863.
 That same year, the Diet of the Estates was held in Helsinki, for the first time since 1809.
 Alexander II traveled to Parolannummi in Hattula, where he was received with a military parade and ceremonial festivities.
 It was a carefully organised event, and the people were present in great numbers.
 Senator Johan Vilhelm Snellman presented Alexander II with a decree that placed the Finnish language on an equal footing with the Swedish language.
 Alexander signed the decree at the Governor's Palace in Hämeenlinna.
 In honor of Alexander's visit, the Lion of Parola statue was erected, which is located in Hattula.